Gerrymandering in the United States: Redistricting commissions

 Some states have established non-partisan redistricting commissions with redistricting authority.
 Washington, Arizona, and California have created standing committees for redistricting following the 2010 census.
-However, it has been argued that the Californian standing committee has failed to end gerrymandering.
+It has been argued that the Californian standing committee has failed to end gerrymandering.
 Rhode Island and the New Jersey Redistricting Commission have developed ad hoc committees, but developed the past two decennial reapportionments tied to new census data.

 The Arizona State Legislature challenged the constitutionality of a non-partisan commission, rather than the legislature, for redistricting.
 In Arizona State Legislature v.
 Arizona Independent Redistricting Commission (2015), the United States Supreme Court upheld the constitutionality of non-partisan commissions.

 Redistricting algorithms

 Some have proposed using a computer program to draw districts.
 Under this approach, mapmakers would select a redistricting algorithm to draw districts based on a predetermined set of instructions.
 A computer-based approach offers the potential to prevent gerrymandering by removing human mapmakers from the process.
 The challenge is agreeing on a redistricting algorithm.
 Many of the choices that go into the design of a redistricting algorithm have predictable political outcomes, so political bias can still play a role in a computer-based approach.

 Alternatively, redistricting algorithms can be used to find gerrymandering.
 An algorithm can compare proposed districts to a sample of other potential redistricting plans to determine to what extent the proposed districts are outliers.
 If proposed districts have more extreme features than most of the sample, the proposed plans are likely gerrymanders.
 This kind of analysis has played prominent roles in partisan gerrymandering litigation.

 Many redistricting algorithms have been developed with varying results and several programs are capable of satisfying all of the redistricting criteria.
 No U.S. state has adopted a redistricting algorithm.
 Although, some states have introduced proposals to consider redistricting algorithms.